 Because of some possible risks and adverse side effects, it’s recommended for patients to receive blood tests before beginning treatment.
 Chemotherapy is performed in various sessions with breaks in between to give the body a chance to recover.

-Specializing in compassionate care that feels like home, we offer the following services at the GCC:
+Specializing in compassionate care that feels like home, we offer the following services:

 Chemotherapy infusions of all outpatient oncology medications